 For trade receivables and contract assets, the Group has applied the simplified approach in HKFRS 9 to measure the loss allowance at lifetime ECL.
-The Group determines the ECL by using a provision matrix, estimated based on historical credit loss experience, as well as the general economic conditions of the industry in which the debtors operate.
+The Group determines the ECL by using a collective assessment (except for balances with credit-impaired debtors which are assessed for ECL individually), estimated based on historical credit loss experience, as well as the general economic conditions of the industry in which the debtors operate.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.